Linearizing Algebraic Matroids: The Wild World of Characteristic

-which gives us a uniform matroid (but not the differential matroid we got from $P$). \end{example} In the example, we rescued the Jacobian construction by sending $P$ to $P'$ preserving the algebraic matroid but forcing the linear matroid to change.
-In this case, the generator of $P'$ has no $p$-th powers, so the differential matroid is isomorphic to $M(P)$.
+which gives us a uniform matroid (but not the differential matroid we got from $P$). \end{example}

+In the example, we rescued the Jacobian construction by sending $P$ to $P'$ in a way that preserves the algebraic matroid but forces the linear matroid on the coordinate differentials to change.
+In this case, the generator of $P'$ has no $p$-th powers, and so the differential matroid is isomorphic to $M(P)$.